 Our mission at waitwell is to forever change the patient's experience of waiting.
 We are working to create a body of research to better support and understand the waiting process.
 We hope to document your story and those from people like you to redefine the concept of complete care.

-"I did receive the book and I enjoyed it.
+"I received a copy of It’s About Time and I enjoyed it.
 A good, thorough, thoughtful and insightful discussion of the "wait" as a significant, yet taken-for-granted part of the overall experience of care.
 Office and department managers will find it useful and easy reading as they search for ways to improve their patient satisfaction."